-We cordially invite you to attend the 2021 Annual Meeting of Stockholders of Cassava Sciences, Inc. ("we" or the "Company"), a Delaware corporation, which will be held virtually via webcast at http://www.meetingcenter.io/289702549 (Password: SAVA2021) on Thursday, May 6, 2021 at 10:00 a.m., local time.
-The Annual Meeting will be held for the following purposes, as more fully described in the Proxy Statement accompanying this Notice:
+We cordially invite you to attend the 2022 Annual Meeting of Stockholders of Cassava Sciences, Inc. ("we" or the "Company"), a Delaware corporation, which will be held virtually via webcast at meetnow.global/MZG9FH9 on Thursday, May 5, 2022 at 10:00 a.m., Central Time (the "Annual Meeting").
+The Annual Meeting will be held for the following purposes, as more fully described in the proxy statement accompanying this notice:

-- 1. Proposal One: To re-elect Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D. as Class III Directors to serve for three-year terms and until their successors are duly elected and qualified; - 2.
-Proposal Two: To approve Amendment No. 1 to the Company's 2018 Omnibus Incentive Plan, which increases the authorized number of shares issuable thereunder by 4,000,000, from 1,000,000 to 5,000,000 authorized shares; - 3.
-Proposal Three: To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2021; - 4.
-Proposal Four: To approve, by a non-binding advisory vote, the 2020 executive compensation for the Company's named executive officers; and - 5.
-To transact such other business as may properly be brought before the Annual Meeting and any adjournment(s) thereof.
+- 1. Proposal One: To re-elect Nadav Friedmann, Ph.D., M.D. and Michael J. O'Donnell as Class I Directors to serve for three-year terms and until their successors are duly elected and qualified; - 2.
+Proposal Two: To approve Amendment No. 1 to the Company's 2018 Omnibus Incentive Plan, which increases the authorized number of shares issuable thereunder by 4,000,000, from 1,000,000 to 5,000,000 authorized shares; - Proposal Three: To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2022; - 4.
+Proposal Four: To approve, by a non-binding advisory vote, the 2021 executive compensation for the Company's named executive officers; and - 5.
+To transact such other business as may properly be brought before the Annual Meeting and any adjournment(s) or postponement(s) thereof.

-Our Board of Directors has fixed the close of business on March 16, 2021 as the record date for the Annual Meeting.
-Only stockholders of record on March 16, 2021 are entitled to notice of the meeting and to vote at the meeting.
+Our Board of Directors has fixed the close of business on March 15, 2022 as the record date ("Record Date") for the Annual Meeting.
+Only stockholders of record on March 15, 2022 are entitled to notice of the meeting and to vote at the meeting.
 Further information regarding voting rights and the matters to be voted upon is presented in the accompanying proxy statement.